marcgg/marcgg.github.com/_posts/2015-05-22-ab-testing-in-real-life.md

 - Ranking algorithms
 - Emails & notifications (either the volume or the content)
 - Having a feature vs not having it
-- A serie of related content changes on various pages
+- A series of related content changes on various pages
 - Entirely different page or set of pages

 In a lot of these cases, you need way more than just front-end changes.
 If your tool promised a solution usable without any code to write, that's where you reach its limit.